-Phase I Archaeological Survey of 2184 acres in the Homochitto National Forest west of Brookhaven, MS. A crew of 12 DWE archaeologists conducted shovel testing and pedestrian survey under tight time constraints.
-Field work for the first two phases of the project was completed ahead of schedule.
+Phase I Archaeological Survey of 3200.54 acres in the Homochitto National Forest west of Brookhaven, MS. A crew of 12 DWE archaeologists conducted shovel testing and pedestrian survey under tight time constraints.
+Field work for all three phases of the project was completed ahead of schedule.

 DWE's crew of four archaeologists surveyed 3623 acres of the Nez Perce/Clearwater National Forest, revisited and updated 26 known archaeological sites, and recorded more than 160 newly identified archaeological sites near Dixie, Idaho.